-Some may know Sour OG by its original name, i.e., 818 Headband (named after an area code in Los Angeles).
-Some cannabis shops still sell this strain under its original name, but it is much more commonly sold under its new name Sour OG.
-This strain acquired its new name as its popularity soared and it became widely used in other parts of the United States.
+Old school cannabis lovers may know Sour OG by its original name, 818 Headband (named after an area code in Los Angeles).
+Some California dispensaries may still sell this strain under its original name.
+It became known as Sour OG as its popularity soared and it became more widely used in other parts of the United States.

+The good news is that Sour OG has inherited the best traits of both of its parents.
 While you might expect a 50/50 hybrid strain to produce a well-balanced blend of both sativa and indica effects, this is certainly not the case with Sour OG.
-The sativa effects come on fast and strong before the “crash” of its indica effects kick in a couple of hours later.
-Sour OG’s initial cerebral and energetic high contrasts starkly with the deep “body stone” feeling experienced later after the initial high has worn off.
-It is for this reason that Sour OG has often been referred to as a “one-hit-quit” strain.
+The sativa effects come on fast and strong before the crash of its indica effects kick in a couple of hours later.
+Due to its potency, less is more when it comes to consuming Sour OG.

-Sour OG’s aroma is a pungent combination of the fragrances of both of its parent strains.
-An initial strong gasoline smell with skunky and sour aromas first hits the nostrils followed by the strain’s more pleasant sweet, lemony, floral, earthy and pine fragrances.
+Sour OG’s aroma is an intense combination of both of its parent strain’s fragrances.
+An initial strong gasoline smell with skunky and sour aromas first hits the nostrils.
+These are soon followed by the strain’s more pleasant sweet, lemony, floral, earthy, and piney fragrances.

-Taste-wise, Sour OG’s flavors have been described as tart, with sweet and floral flavors which tantalize the taste buds.
-Sour OG’s sweeter notes are offset by earthier and more pungent flavors which give the strain its distinctive taste.
+Sour OG consumers describe its taste as tart, with sweet and floral flavors that tantalize the taste buds.
+However, these sweeter notes are offset by earthier and more pungent flavors.

 Sour OG Strain Grow Info

-Sour OG is considered to be a moderately difficult cannabis plant to grow.
-It grows well in soil or a hydroponic setup.
-A Sour OG plant is naturally highly resistant to mold and mildew, and it isn’t adversely affected in climates with a bit more moisture in the air.
-This plant grows best in a temperature range of between 68-80 degrees Fahrenheit.
+Experienced Sour OG cultivators rate it as moderately difficult to grow.
+However, it grows well in soil or a hydroponic setup.
+It is naturally highly resistant to mold and mildew, and it isn’t adversely affected by humid climates.
+Temperature-wise, it grows best between 68-80 degrees Fahrenheit.

-To get the best yield from your Sour OG plant, you will have to train the top of the plant regularly to maximize the amount of light exposure to the buds.
-Effective pruning of this plant will result in a dense coating of trichome-covered buds.
+To get the highest yield from Sour OG, train the top of the plant regularly.
+Doing so will help to maximize the amount of light exposure to the buds.
+Effective pruning will help to achieve a dense coating of trichome-covered buds.
 A basic and regular feeding schedule is sufficient for this plant.